USA will be hoping to cause an upset at the World Cup this winter — and a win over Iran on Tuesday will guarantee them a place in the knockouts.

 |If they win Group B||Potential opponent|

-A second place finish in Group B would see USA take on the winners of Group A, with Netherlands looking the most likely opponent in the Round of 16.
-The route to the World Cup Final isn’t any easier for USA if they finish in second, with the might of Argentina, Brazil and France standing in the way of them lifting the famous trophy.
+A second-place finish in Group B sees USA take on the winners of Group A, the Netherlands in the round of 16.
+The route to the World Cup final isn’t any easier for USA with the might of Argentina, Brazil and France standing in the way of them lifting the famous trophy.

 |If they come runners up in Group B||Potential opponent|